browniefed/react-native-animation-book/api/DECAY.md

         } else {
 ```

-If the user move the card passed a certain threshold (left or right) then we'll continue to animate the card until it stops.
+If the user moves the card passed a certain threshold (left or right) then we'll continue to animate the card until it stops.
 This allows you to have the card movement continue as if the user threw the card.